The home DNA test or home DNA test kit is a sample collection kit provided by the DNA testing company to a patient at home.

 To establish a relationship between two non-related people scientists are using approximately 12 to 21 different long and short markers, amplify and separate them.
 How different people have different repeat numbers, are explained in the figure below,

 Related article: Paternity DNA Test- Process, Results, Legal Proceeding and Cost.

 No two people in this world are genetically similar.
 Through genetic testing, 99.999% accuracy can be achieved.

 As we said, the copies sample or technically, ‘amplified’ DNA samples are run on an agarose gel or capillary electrophoresis to separate the fragments or markers.

 Now let me tell you that the results are a bit tricky if you are a non-technical person it is hard for you to understand the results of a home DNA test.

 In a gel for one particular marker two different DNA bands, referred to as the alleles are observed.

-A geneticist or PCR expert analyses the results carefully and send it to the report.
+A geneticist or PCR expert analyses the results carefully and sends them for generating the report.

 A typical home DNA test report looks like this.

 Here the table is of different DNA markers amplified during the test.
 The score of each marker is listed here.
 You can check that one marker allele will match with mother and one with father.